Giant cell: Symptoms

+Symptoms may include fever, weight loss, fatigue and loss of appetite.

 Diagnosis

 This type of giant cell could be caused by bacteria that spread from person to person through the air.
 Tuberculosis is related to HIV; many people who have HIV also have a hard time fighting off diseases and sicknesses.
 Many tests may be performed to treat other related diseases to obtain the correct diagnosis for Langhans giant cell.

 Touton giant cell

 Also known as xanthelasmatic giant cells, Touton giant cells consist of fused epithelioid macrophages and have multiple nuclei.
 They are characterized by the ring-shaped arrangement of their nuclei and the presence of foamy cytoplasm surrounding the nucleus.
 Touton giant cells have been observed in lipid-laden lesions such as fat necrosis.

 Demographics

-The formation of Touton giant cell is most common in men and women age 37 – 78.
+The formation of Touton giant cell is most common in men and women aged 37–78.

 Symptoms

-Touton giant cells typically cause similar symptoms to other forms of giant cell, such as:
+Touton giant cells typically cause similar symptoms to other forms of giant cell, such as fever, weight loss, fatigue and loss of appetite.